LLNL/magpie/doc/README.zookeeper.md

    ZOOKEEPER_VERSION : Set appropriately.

    ZOOKEEPER_HOME : Where your zookeeper code is.
 Typically in an NFS mount.

    ZOOKEEPER_REPLICATION_COUNT : Number of nodes in your Zookeeper quorom.

    ZOOKEEPER_FILESYSTEM_MODE : most will likely want "networkfs" so data files can be stored to Lustre.
 If you have local disks such as SSDs, you can use "local" instead, and set ZOOKEEPER_DATA_DIR to the local SSD path.

    ZOOKEEPER_DATA_DIR : The base path for where you will store Zookeeper data.
 If a local SSD is available, it may be preferable to set this to a local drive and set ZOOKEEPER_FILESYSTEM_MODE above to "local".

    ZOOKEEPER_LOCAL_DIR : A small place for conf files and log files local to each node.
-Typically /tmp directory.
+Typically `/tmp` directory.

-4) Run your job as instructions dictate in other project sections (e.g. Hbase, Storm).
+4) Run your job as instructions dictate in other project sections (e.g. HBase, Storm).

-   See "Exported Environment Variables" in README for information on common exported environment variables that may be useful in scripts.
+   See "Exported Environment Variables" in README.md for information on common exported environment variables that may be useful in scripts.